public.jpg

 Start to Aid Station 1 (Coldwater Creek): 5.0 miles.
 Starting from the courtyard of the Science & Learning Center, the course skirts the parking area to thin the group before dropping down the Elk Bench Trail for a 0.8 mile descent to Coldwater Lake and a left turn onto the Lakes Trail to begin the loop.
 Runners then follow the serene, rolling Lakes Trail along the lake shore to Aid Station 1 at mile 5.0.
 Watch for soaring bald eagles scanning for fish and beavers in their lodge near the upper reaches of the lake.
 Overall, this section is very runnable with some brief rocky areas with narrow singletrack.
 Be sure to top off your fluids at the aid station (you will want every drop unless you’re taking a filter to refill at creeks along the way) and thank these volunteers for their hike-in effort!
 Also, did you know Coldwater Lake used to be the Coldwater Creek canyon, but filled into a deep lake after the creek was dammed by the massive landslide during the 1980 eruption of Mt.
 St. Helens?!

 Aid Station 1 (Coldwater Creek) to Aid Station 2 (Bear Camp): 10.0 miles.
 Three words best describe this 8 mile section: hilly, remote and wild!
 Upon leaving Aid Station 1, runners immediately feel the solitude of the Mt.
 Margaret Backcountry surround them, as the Lakes Trail winds and climbs nearly 3000’ over the next 4 miles along the Coldwater Creek canyon wall.
 Look for herds of elk down along Coldwater Creek, and mountain goats on the rocky ridges ahead as you approach Whittier Ridge.
 This trail section is a mix of runnable and steep narrow dirt trail, with some sloughed rocky sections and heights that require caution.
 Just after reaching Snow Lake, the climb crests at Pleasant Pass, a gap in the teeth of Whittier Ridge and the gateway to the resplendent backcountry lakes region.
 Over the next 4 miles, runners will pass numerous stunning sapphire lakes and rushing creeks (a great resupply if you brought a water filter), witness the recovering forest and go gaga over the abundance of colossal huckleberries.
-After passing your last opportunity for filtered water refills at the creek outlet of Grizzly Lake, runners begin a 1 mile climb to Bear Pass, then descent a few hundred yards to the junction of Boundary Trail and the end of Lakes Trail.
+After passing your last opportunity for filtered water refills at the creek outlet of Grizzly Lake, runners begin a 1 mile climb to Bear Pass, which offers the most iconic and most photographed view of Mt.
+St. Helens and Spirit Lake.
+By now, if you didn’t fill up at Aid Station 1 and didn’t bring a water filter, you’re on the struggle bus.
+From Bear Pass, the course descends a few hundred yards to the junction with Boundary Trail and the end of Lakes Trail.
 Runners veer right onto Boundary Trail and continue westerly for another steady 1 mile climb, arriving at Bear Camp for Aid Station 2 at mile 15.
 Be sure to top off your hydration here and thank these volunteers for their epic effort hiking everything in!
-There is an outdoor toilet at Bear Camp.
+There is an outdoor toilet at Bear Camp as well.

-Aid Station 2 (Bear Camp) to Aid Station 3 (Johnston Ridge Observatory): 9.5 miles.
-Leaving Aid Station 2, runners face a long, completely exposed ridgeline 9.5 mile thrill ride.
-This segment is completely dry, with no water resupply opportunities.
-More than anywhere else on the entire Monument, this section offers the most iconic ridgeline views of Mt.
-St. Helens, its blast zone and Spirit Lake, as well as the surrounding Pacific NW Cascade peaks and volcanoes.
+Aid Station 2 (Bear Camp) to Aid Station 3 (South Coldwater): 12.4 miles.
+Leaving Aid Station 2, runners face a long, exposed ridgeline thrill ride.
+This segment of the Boundary Trail is completely dry, with no water resupply opportunities.
+HOWEVER, more than anywhere else on the entire Monument, this section offers the most iconic panoramic views of Mt.
+St. Helens, its blast zone, Spirit Lake, as well as the surrounding Pacific NW Cascade peaks and volcanoes.
 The first mile is a gradual climb to Mt.
-Margaret, then 4 miles of rolling ridgeline trail to the unbelievably beautiful St. Helens Lake, Coldwater Peak and its adjacent rock arch-- yes, you will run through it, and it is pure magic!
-After the arch is a minor climb, then a bombing 2-mile descent down to Harry’s Ridge, followed by 2.5 miles of rocky rolling trail across the ‘Spill Over’, a moon/desert-like section of the blast zone to Johnston Ridge Observatory and Aid Station 3.
-This will be a large aid station with drop bags and portable toilet available no drop bags or portable toilet available in 2023 due to Spirit Lake Hwy closure, crew and spectators welcome (as a hike-in on on Boundary Trail from the Hummocks Trailhead, 4.5 miles).
+Margaret, then 4 miles of rolling ridgeline trail to the unbelievably beautiful St. Helens Lake and Coldwater Peak, which you will summit via a short out and back section!
+After the Coldwater Peak summit, the course returns and continues westbound on the Boundary Trail for a brief 0.5 miles, then veers RIGHT onto the Coldwater Trail, a rolling descent with expansive views of volcano-baked Blastzone Butte high above the Coldwater Canyon.
+The course turns LEFT at a trail junction onto the South Coldwater Trail (#230A), then rolls for approximately half a mile, passing some old logging equipment relics that were destroyed during the 1980 eruption of Mt.
+St. Helens.
+After passing the old logging gear, the trail makes a fantastic descent with views across Coldwater Lake, entering alder forest (and shade!) for a couple miles, then opening up before reaching South Coldwater Trailhead and Aid Station 3.
+This will be a substantial aid station with drop bags and a portable toilet available, crew and spectators welcome (as a one mile hike-in on along the Spirit Lake Hwy road shoulder from the Hummocks Trailhead).

 Trekking Poles